GoogleCloudPlatform/endpoints-developer-portal-sample-content/api.eyeofthetiga.com/Guides/Getting Started.md

 5. Plug in the microSD card to the Raspberry Pi and plug in the power, allowing up to 5 minutes for the Pi to boot for the first time.
 The default username is: `pi` and its password is: `raspberry`.
    1. If you are logging in via the tty using Keyboard and HDMI, use `wpa_cli` to configure the wifi, create the file from `step 4` in the location `/etc/wpa_supplicant/wpa_supplicant.conf` and reboot or restart the `wpa_supplicant.service`, or use an ethernet cable to connect to the internet.
    2. If you used `step 3` and `step 4` to set up your Pi, you can connect via ssh (if you are on the same network) using the hostname: `raspberrypi.local`.

+## Install an run the Base Station Emulator

-6. Download the latest version of the Emulator binary using the command
+1. Download the latest version of the Emulator binary using the command

    `wget https://storage.googleapis.com/plantiga-prod-downloads/SmartDockBLE/2021.05.12%2B85c69a0/plantiga-ble-emulator`

    and use `chmod +x plantiga-ble-emulator` to make it executable.
-7. Disable the Linux bluetooth service with `sudo systemctl disable bluetooth.service` and ensure it is stopped, as that will interfere with the emulator.
+2. Disable the Linux bluetooth service with `sudo systemctl disable bluetooth.service` and ensure it is stopped, as that will interfere with the emulator.
-8. Run the emulator with root privileges `sudo ./plantiga-ble-emulator`  and proceed with development.
+3. Run the emulator with root privileges `sudo ./plantiga-ble-emulator`  and proceed with development.